apache/druid/docs/content/configuration/index.md

 http://<OVERLORD_IP>:<port>/druid/indexer/v1/worker/history?interval=<interval>
 ```

-default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in overlord runtime.properties.
+default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Overlord runtime.properties.

 To view last <n> entries of the audit history of worker config issue a GET request to the URL -